13 Playgrounds That Make You Want to Be a Kid Again

 Polliwog Park – Manhattan Beach

 As the largest park in the South Bay, Polliwog Park features a lovely amphitheater, several grassy areas, picnic tables, a pond, gazebos and even a museum.
-But honestly, who cares about all that when you have some of the coolest playground slides we’ve seen in LA!
+But honestly, who cares about all that when you have some of the coolest playground slides in LA!
 Curly slides, wavy slides, winding wack-a-doodle slides.
-Slides out the ying-yang, people!
-There are quite a few play areas to choose from, so if you have an afternoon to spare, why not start start at one end of the park and work your way to the other?
-Did we mention slides?!
+There are quite a few play areas to choose from, so if you have an afternoon to spare, start at one end of the park and work your way to the other.

 1601 Manhattan Beach Blvd.